The past and present are mixed and merged into a miraculous world in which there are many rules.

 The Dead Sea is one of the most unusual places in the world.
 It is actually a lake and it is so salty that there are no living organisms in it, except for some bacteria.

 You can just float on it and make sure water does not get into your eyes or mouth.
-It is recommended to stay in water max.
+It is recommended to stay in the water max.
 10 to 15 minutes, because after a few minutes your skin will be red and itchy because of salt.
 It is such an unusual feeling to join a crowd smearing with healing mud from the Dead Sea and jumping along the coast!
 But after bathing and mud, the skin is soft, smooth and oiled, just amazing!

-Because of its medicinal properties, there are spa centers on the shores of the Dead Sea, and a new type of spa tourism starts to develop.
+Because of its medicinal properties, there are spa centers on the shores of the Dead Sea.
+And a new type of spa tourism starts to develop.

 Approximately 15 kilometers from the Dead Sea, there is the city of Jericho, 260 meters below the sea level.